koffisonV/ttp_cohort_4_application/Portfolio/README.md

 # Portfolio

-This is a view of my Portfolio using React, Node, and other components to build this single-page website.
+This is a view of my Portfolio using React, Node, and other react components to build this single-page website.
+The purpose of this project is to showcase my technical skills as well as programming expertise.

 ## Getting Started
 To explore this project, follow these simple steps: